Why Doesn't HGTV Give Away an Affordable Dream Home?

 And with the extra cash?
 Winners can buy an amazing new home in an area of their choice, or do a complete remodel of their existing home.
 So they end up in a home they love, no matter what.

-So if you're looking to win a more affordable home, wait for the Green Home or the Blog Cabin sweepstakes, or any of the lower-value homes given away by other sponsors (check TheBalance's Mega Sweepstakes List for current giveaways.
+So if you're looking to win a more affordable home, wait for the Green Home or the Blog Cabin sweepstakes, or any of the lower-value homes given away by other sponsors.
+Check TheBalance's Mega Sweepstakes List for current giveaways or find out how you can use sweepstakes to remodel your home.

 As long as HGTV is giving a cash option, enter the Dream Home Sweepstakes without fear of the tax consequences.
 Over a million dollars in cash is a sweet prize, whether you want to take possession of the home or not.